 The case for the evolution of sexual reproduction (as opposed to asexual) is not set in stone, but the reason behind the binary nature of gender is clearer.
-It is mathematically inefficient to produce many different gametes (cells that carry reproductive capability) since it would require more and more sexual partners for the species to reproduce.
-But to introduce genetic variability it is necessary to have more than one, so animals have two genders.
-Males have sperm gametes and are encoded using an XY chromosomal arrangement while females have egg gametes and are encoded using an XX arrangement.
+It is mathematically inefficient to produce many different gametes (cells that carry reproductive capability), since it would require more and more sexual partners for the species to reproduce.
+But to introduce genetic variability, it is necessary to have more than one, so animals have two genders.
+Males have sperm gametes and are encoded using an XY chromosomal arrangement, while females have egg gametes and are encoded using an XX arrangement.
 Exploring the nature of chromosomes: an organism’s genome (DNA) arranges itself into chromosomes during cell division, which are tightly packed coils of DNA.
-Human genomes form 23 of these chromosomes, the last of which is different between the genders.
-Females form a typical X shape, but males form a smaller Y chromosome.
-The differences of the 23rd chromosomes between the genders are the reason behind their anatomical differences.
+Human genomes form 23 pairs of these chromosomes, the last of which is different between the genders.
+Females have 2 X chromosomes, but males have one X and a smaller Y chromosome.
+The differences of the 23rd chromosome pairs between the genders are the reason behind their anatomical differences.

 These differences between the genders are sexually selected for during evolution: females like males with muscles and males like females with ample breasts.
 Since males with muscles will prove to be more effective at survival, the females who view their genes as attractive will pass on those favorable genes to their offspring.
 Any females in that offspring will contain the gene that codes for a structure in the brain that would cause them to see muscles on males as attractive.
 Through this sexual selection, the two genders diverge in anatomy and psychology in order to optimize reproductive success.